 The plantation boundaries are to follow folio boundaries, excepted land boundaries or natural boundaries, or the plantation boundaries are to be fixed by approximate measurements, internal angles or other satisfactory "on the ground" natural feature descriptions and providing attribution of professional responsibility as to the basis of the information provided together with relevant signature(s) and date.

-The descriptive boundaries in a forestry right plan need to be capable of re-definition by survey.
+The descriptive boundaries in a forestry right plan must be capable of re-definition by survey.

 Clients regularly lodging part-of-land forestry right registrations may make application to the Recorder of Titles to lodge the diagrams digitally.